 If using WSRBAC:

-• If a user cannot access specific data, it likely means they do not have access to the Workspace containing the module.
+If a Creator cannot access specific data, they likely do not have access to the Workspace containing the module.

 Schema Module Specifications

-When creating schema modules, it's best to configure them using Schema Module Specifications.
-The only extra step when creating a schema module is to add a schema tag.
-Then, configure all your components as you would, following Unqork best practices.
+Configure schema modules using Schema Module Specifications.
+The only extra step is to add a schema tag.
+Then configure all components following Unqork best practices.

-It's important to note that schema modules are storage vessels for your data, so only fields should exist in the modules.
+Schema modules store your data, so include only fields.
 Do not include Decisions, Calculators, Initializers, or any other Data & Event Processing components.

 Use the following steps to set up your schema modules.